WANGSSSSSSS/WANGSSSSSSS.github.io/English.md

 ### introduce your university

-nwpu is my university, nwpu is devoted to develop the aerospace technology and the national defense industry, our school is big and its location is remote, which is located in the foot of qinling mountain
+nwpu is my university, nwpu is devoted to develop the aerospace technology and the national defense industry, nwpu is extensive known by its identity as the seven son for national defense force. our school is big while its location is remote, which is located at the foot of qinling mountains, with the pros and cons of the location, we can bury ourself to learning without a suitable and convenient place to relax. when i need to get signed and stamped document in old campus which is in the city, it is awkward because i will waste nearly two hours for transport.
+And my major subject computer science is one of the best subjects of our university.

 ### introduce your hometown

 shanxi is a historical province, while xian is the captical of shanxi, xian is the ancient captical of thirteen dynasties, a lot of famous person is buried in xian, and xian is the start station of the silk road economic belt, i think xian is the center of western china.

+xian has a solid historical foundation with the its excellent position in history river, which is a capital of thirteen dynasties. on contrast, the new epoch silk road economics belt provide xian a new opportunity to not only revive his history story, but assist the gdp index increase, in fact , xian never waste this chance,  is continuing improve the infrastructure.

 ### ICRA